bjnhur/pico-W5500/README.md

 # pico-W5500
 - Add W5500 Ethernet to Raspberry Pi Pico
-- Add W5100S Driver code
+- Add W5100S Driver code into /lib/adafruit_wiznet5k

-## Usage the code.
+## Usage the example codes

 1. Open the code.
 2. Copy the content to code.py on your RPI Pico board